alphagov/govuk-design-system/src/components/service-navigation/index.md

 In June 2025, we updated this component to support a wider refresh of the GOV.UK brand.

-The refreshed GOV.UK branding is now the default.
-If you use the `govukRebrand` feature flag in GOV.UK Frontend, you should now remove it.
+You should now use the refreshed GOV.UK branding.
+If your service has updated to GOV.UK Frontend v6.0.0 or later, you no longer need to use the `govukRebrand` feature flag and should remove it.

 ## Research on this component